 Responsible for maintaining relationships with families in the absence of a regularly assigned Service Coordinator.
-This typically occurs when the assigned Service Coordinator is on medical leave or other leave of absences or while the Client Services Manager is recruiting to fill a vacant position
+This typically occurs when the assigned Service Coordinator is on leave or while the Client Services Manager is recruiting to fill a vacant position

 The Float Service Coordinator will be assigned to one or more caseloads in the absence of a regularly assigned Service Coordinator.
 Service coordination responsibilities are set forth as follows:

 If only one caseload is assigned, the Float Service Coordinator provides all service coordination activities required for the clients/families on the caseload until such time as the assigned service coordinator returns from leave or the vacant position is filled.
 When covering for a vacant caseload, the float service coordinator may also be assigned to assist with transitioning the caseload to the newly hired service coordinator.

 If two or more caseloads are assigned, the Client Services Manager and Float Service Coordinator prioritize the completion of specific service coordination functions: